 Chapter 1 Books, 19 Lever Street, Manchester, M1 1BY – Visit Now

 For such a big city, Manchester is woefully short of independent bookshops.
-So the arrival of Chapter 1 Books is to be welcomed – and not just by book-lovers.
 Located in the Northern Quarter, Chapter 1 occupies a tantalisingly large space that includes a tea room (with working fountain), rows of comfy armchairs, typewriter booths at the back and a gallery-cum-event space.
-For now at least, it has a sense of the unfinished about it, with a floor-to-ceiling set of shelves at the rear empty on our visit.
-Chapter 1 is filling up slowly; the team is choosey about their selection.
+It has a pleasant sense of the unfinished about it.
+Chapter 1 are filling up their shelves slowly; the team is choosey about their selection.

 Chapter 1 Books is to be welcomed – and not just by book-lovers